-Auto Mechanics I is a course, which includes a study of the operation, maintenance, and repair of the automobile engine, engine systems, transmission, drive train, and electrical systems.
-A study of the types of engines, engine components, engine service procedures, engine support systems, transmissions, drive train components, batteries, starters, charging systems, ignition systems, emission control systems, and engine testing will be covered prior to lab work in each of these areas.
-Lab work will consist of "LIVE" work on various automobiles, which will include the correct testing and/or repair procedures.
+Students must have a valid driver's license before the start of class systems, ignition systems, emission control systems, and engine testing will be covered prior to lab work in each of these areas.
+Lab work will consist of work on various automobiles, which will include the correct testing and/or repair procedures.
 Test equipment, machining tools, and hand tools will be used by the students to perform required lab assignments.
 An emphasis will be placed on quality workmanship, trade-like work procedures, proper use of tools and equipment, and good, safe work habits.
-Students will be evaluated by quiz scores, lab assignment completion, lab work quality, and overall class participation.
+Students in this course have the opportunity to obtain a nationally recognized ASE Student Certification.